NENUKORAH/stock-analysis/README.md

 The purpose of this challenge is to help Steve automate his analysis on the stock market.
 I have provided a template for him to analyse a list of alternative energy stocks for the year 2017 and 2018.

-This challenge focuses on refactoring the Visual Basic for Applications (VBA) code which I have built for Steve in the excel workbook I provided.
+This challenge focuses on refactoring the Visual Basic for Applications (VBA) code which I have built for Steve in the excel workbook I provided to him earlier.

-Refactoring entails improving the efficiency of a code by taking fewer steps, using less memory, or improving the login of the code to make it easier for the future users to read.
+Refactoring entails improving the efficiency of a code by taking fewer steps, using less memory, or improving the logic of the code to make it easier for the future users to read.

 The output of the refactored code will be the same as the first code.
 However, the run time of the query will improve considerably.